 How can I book specialised activities such as diving or rock climbing?

-We offer both of these activities, or they can be booked through the street tour agents, directly at the school, or in your hotel.
+They can be booked through the street tour agents, directly at the school (online or in person), or in your hotel.
 In the case of a diving course, we do recommend advance booking prior to your arrival.
-The diving school we work with offers PADI’s e-learning option, which allows you to do any study required before you arrive, meaning you don’t have to waste several days of your holiday stuck in a classroom.
+Many diving schools offer PADI’s e-learning option, which allows you to do any study required before you arrive, meaning you don’t have to waste several days of your holiday in a classroom.
 For fun diving during low season, it is probably better to book when you are here: the published schedules change all the time so you can wait and see who is going where the next day, and on what type of boat.
 8pm of the evening before is usually the cut-off point for booking.

 Rock climbing or kayaking, neither of which lead to any accreditation, do not require advance study or booking – all training is given on the day itself.

-I am staying in Railay.
+I am staying in Railay / Centara Grand.
 Can I still explore the mainland?

-Certainly, though do bear in mind that the free pick-up and drop-offs included in most inland tours do not cover Railay (or Pai Plong, the Centara Grand beach); you will need to make it to the designated pick-up point in Ao Nang by the allotted time (usually 8.30 – 8.45am) and will need to take the boat back again in the evening on your return.
-Tour agents and hotel travel desks in Railay can book these type of excursions for you.
-Many speedboat island tours, and other water-based activities, do offer free pick-up and return to Railay’s West Beach; check with your agent about these.
+Certainly, though do bear in mind that the free pick-up and drop-offs included in most inland tours do not cover Railay or Pai Plong, the Centara Grand beach; you will need to make it to the designated pick-up point in Ao Nang or Ao Nam Mao by the allotted time (usually 8.30 – 8.45am) and will need to take the boat back again in the evening on your return.
+Tour agents and hotel travel desks in Railay and Tonsai can book these type of excursions for you.
+Many speedboat island tours, and other water-based activities, do offer pick-up and return to the beach; check with your agent about these.

 Does it make a difference what kind of boat I take for an island tour?